 - Following the test, you will be asked to lie down.
 Your blood pressure, heart rate, and ECG will be monitored for three to five minutes after exercise.

 - The data will be reviewed by a cardiologist after the test is completed.
 A report will be sent to the doctor(s) involved in your care.

 For 48 hours prior to your test, stop Viagra, Cialis and Levitra.

-- For two hours prior to your test: Do not eat, drink or smoke.
+- For two hours prior to your test: Do not eat or drink.

 - Take your usual medications unless otherwise directed by your physician.
 Bring all of your medications with you in the original bottles.

 - Wear comfortable clothes and shoes that are suitable for walking on a treadmill.

 After Your Test

 There are no restrictions after the treadmill stress test.

 - When you come to the Heart Institute, please check in with central registration in the front lobby.
 Then proceed to the S-Level and wait in the waiting room for your name to be called.